top of page

 Therapy and Group Support After Treatment

 Through education, you can learn how to work as a stable support system for your loved ones.
-You learn about boundaries, better communication practices, and ways to have healthy relationships that allow for continued growth.
-Not only does this help a loved one in their recovery by creating a safe place for them at home, but it benefits the family by nurturing your growth, as well.
+You learn about boundaries, better communication practices, and ways to have healthy relationships.

-Chateau has a vibrant alumni community going back to 2012.
-Our alumni network provides much-needed support for you if you are choosing sobriety every single day.
-Alumni bring to the table their stories and experiences, providing perspective and showing that recovery is possible.
-This vital connection allows you to continue on the path of wellness with support instead of going it alone.
+Many centers have a vibrant alumni community.
+This network provides much-needed support for you if you are choosing sobriety every single day.
+Alumni bring to the table their stories and experiences.
+They provide perspective.
+They show that recovery is possible.
+This vital connection allows you to continue on the path of wellness with support.
+You avoid going it alone.

 Frequently Asked Questions